 - Soy sauce – You can use regular soy sauce or tamari.

-- Sugar - To balance with the spiciness and sourness of the stew.
-Coconut sugar or maple syrup work great as well.
+- Sugar – To balance the spiciness and sourness of the stew.
+Coconut sugar or maple syrup works great as well.

-- Kimchi - The star of the dish!
+- Kimchi – The star of the dish!
 Make sure you are using vegan kimchi, as not all brands of kimchi are vegan.
 Or, you can check out my recipe to learn how to make your own kimchi at home!

-- Scallions - For topping, it adds freshness and color.
+- Scallions – For toppings.
+It adds freshness and color.

 Preparing this stew couldn’t get easier:

 - Cut and fry the tofu.
-Try cutting the tofu into 1.5x1-inch rectangles, with a ½-inch thickness.
-Alternatively, you can simply cut it into small cubes, the shape doesn't really matter.
+Try cutting the tofu into 1.5×1-inch rectangles with a 1/2-inch thickness.
+Alternatively, you can simply cut it into small cubes.
+The shape doesn’t really matter.
 Once done, fry the tofu in a non-stick skillet or pot until golden brown.
-Note: If you don't want to deep-fry the tofu, you can shallow-fry (although it will take longer) or use an air-fryer!
+Note: If you don’t want to deep-fry the tofu, you can shallow-fry (although it will take longer) or use an air-fryer!